Te Kete Ipurangi Navigation:

 Teen parent units

-Teen parent units (TPU) provide wraparound support to pregnant or parenting students by working closely with the affiliated Early Childhood Education (ECE) as well as community groups and government agencies.
-This wraparound support will enable students to access a range of services and support systems that will minimize barriers and increase engagement in education.
+Teen parent units (TPU) provide wraparound support to pregnant or parenting students by working closely with an affiliated Early Childhood Education (ECE) provider as well as community groups and government agencies.
+This wraparound support enables students to access a range of services and support systems that minimise barriers and increase engagement in education.

-TPUs provide secondary education that will lead to increased engagement and achievement in education and result in successful transitions to further education, training or employment.
+TPUs provide secondary education that results in successful transitions to further education, training or employment.

 Establishing a TPU